btmannin5132/teach/courses/reverse-engineering.md

 ---
 layout: page
-title: Reverse Engineering Currciculum
+title: Reverse Engineering Curriculum
 permalink: /courses/reverse-engineering
 ---

-# Reverse Engineering Currciculum
+# Reverse Engineering Curriculum

 One of my main works at the beginning of my PhD is developing a course that will proivde students a space to explore electronics more freely, while promoting techincal communicaton and life-long learning.
 To complete all of these tasks, a reverse engineering course has been developed.
 Below are the different resources for this course: